Hugos68/vite-plugin-pagefind/README.md

 ### buildDir

-Optionally provide a directory where you want pagefind to run after your app has been build.
+Provide a directory where you want pagefind to run after your app has been build.

 Example: `buildDir: 'public'` results in: `public/pagefind/pagefind.js`

-_Default_: "build"
+_Default_: -

 ### cwd